A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Abstract

 \section{Abstract}

-We test Hardy's paradox of non-locality experimentally on the IBM five-qubit quantum computer for the first time.
-The quantum circuit is constructed on superconducting qubits corresponding to the original Hardy's test of non-locality.
-Results confirmed the theory that any non-maximally entangled state of two qubits violates Hardy's Equations, whereas any maximally entangled state and product state of two qubits do not exhibit Hardy's non-locality.
-We also point out the difficulties associated with the practical implementation of any Hardy's paradox based quantum protocol and propose three performance measures for any two qubits of any quantum computer.
+Hardy's paradox (equivalently, Hardy's non-locality or Hardy's test) [\href{https://link.aps.org/doi/10.1103/PhysRevLett.68.2981}{L. Hardy, Phys.
+Rev. Lett. \textbf{68}, 2981 (1992)}] is used to show non-locality without inequalities and it has been tested several times using optical circuits.
+We, for the first time, experimentally test Hardy's paradox of non-locality in superconducting qubits.
+For practical verification of Hardy's paradox, we argue that the error-modeling used in optical circuits is not useful for superconducting qubits.
+So, we propose a new error-modeling for Hardy's paradox and a new method to estimate the lower bound on Hardy's probability (i.e., the probability of a specific event in Hardy's test) for superconducting qubits.
+Our results confirmed the theory that any non-maximally entangled state of two qubits violates Hardy's equations; whereas, any maximally entangled state and product state of two qubits do not exhibit Hardy's non-locality.
+Further, we point out the difficulties associated with the practical implementation of quantum protocols based on Hardy's paradox and propose possible remedies.
+We also propose two performance measures for any two qubits of any quantum computer based on superconducting qubits.